pento/automatic-updater/readme.txt

 = The Good Way =

 1. In your WordPress Admin, go to the Add New Plugins page
-1. Search for: automatic updater
+1. Search for: advanced automatic updates
-1. Automatic Updater should be the first result.
+1. Advanced Automatic Updates should be the first result.
 Click the Install link.

 = The Old Way =